Lukpier/objectdetector-api/README.md

 4. enjoy!

 ## Tests
+1. activate venv via: `source .venv/bin/activate`
-Run `python3 -m pytest` into project-root.
+2. Run `python3 -m pytest` into project-root.

 This will trigger unit tests and a simple Demo that:
 1. Uses test image data from tests/input folder
 2. calls in memory endpoint for prediction making
 3. print the desired metadata results.